The European Package Travel Directive

 Source: Kompas Juristen

 European retailers of packages combined by non-European organisers must have insolvency protection, unless they can provide evidence that the organiser has sufficient protection.
-European countries may also require retailers to take out insolvency protection.
+European countries may also require retailers to contract insolvency protection.

 Retailers of non-European organisers are also responsible for the proper performance of the package and are liable in case of malperformance, unless they can prove the organiser complies with those obligations.
 How this proof is to be given is unclear, but it could include a statement from the non-European organiser.
 Retailers might still be liable if they are operating in a country where national law makes both organisers and retailers responsible.
 How retailers will manage these risks is unclear.